Paper 2023/1646

 Abstract

 Proof-carrying data (PCD) is a powerful cryptographic primitive that allows mutually distrustful parties to perform distributed computation in an efficiently verifiable manner.
-Applications of PCD have sparked keen interest within the applied community and industry.
+Real-world deployments of PCD have sparked keen interest within the applied community and industry.
 Known constructions of PCD are obtained by recursively-composing SNARKs or related primitives.
-Unfortunately, these constructions do not come with security analyses that yield useful concrete security bounds, leaving practitioners in the dark about how to securely instantiate PCD constructions.
-In this work we study the concrete security of recursive composition, with the goal of enabling practitioners to set efficient parameters for certain PCD constructions of practical interest.
-Our main result is that PCD obtained from SNARKs with \emph{straightline knowledge soundness} has essentially the same security as the underlying SNARK.
-In this setting, recursive composition incurs no security loss.
-We describe how straightline knowledge soundness is achieved by SNARKs in several oracle models, including SNARKs that are deployed in practice.
-Crucially, SNARKs in these settings can be \emph{relativized}, allowing us to construct PCD without instantiating the SNARK's oracle explicitly.
-This results in a highly efficient security analysis of PCD that makes black-box use of the SNARK's oracle.
-As a notable application, our work offers an idealized model that provides useful, albeit heuristic, guidance for setting the security parameters of \emph{recursive STARKs} currently used in blockchain systems.
+Unfortunately, known security analyses incur expensive blowups, which practitioners have disregarded as the analyses would lead to setting parameters that are prohibitively expensive.
+In this work we study the concrete security of recursive composition, with the goal of better understanding how to reasonably set parameters for certain PCD constructions of practical interest.
+Our main result is that PCD obtained from SNARKs with \emph{straightline knowledge soundness} has essentially the same security as the underlying SNARK (i.e., recursive composition incurs essentially no security loss).
+We describe how straightline knowledge soundness is achieved by SNARKs in several oracle models, which results in a highly efficient security analysis of PCD that makes black-box use of the SNARK's oracle (there is no need to instantiated the oracle to carry out the security reduction).
+As a notable application, our work offers an idealized model that provides new, albeit heuristic, insights for the concrete security of \emph{recursive STARKs} used in blockchain systems.
+Our work could be viewed as partial evidence justifying the parameter choices for recursive STARKs made by practitioners.

 Metadata